Frequently Asked Questions: The Road to an HIV Cure

 Will this method work on other HIV-positive babies?

-An NIH clinical trial is still set to begin in the summer of 2014 to study 60 infants infected with HIV at birth to explore the concept of HIV remission that could lead to the development of a cure.
+In November 2014 the NIH began an international clinical trial to treat infants infected with HIV at birth to explore the concept of HIV remission that could lead to the development of a cure.
 The infants will be given a similar ART regimen within 48 hours of birth.
 It will take several years to determine if this method or any other current research studies dedicated to finding an HIV cure will be effective and be able to be administered on a larger scale.

 If this method proves successful during the clinical trials, pediatric treatment guidelines will likely change to recommend this new method of treatment for infants.
 More research and clinical trials will be needed to find a cure for HIV-positive children and adults.